JasnaNC/SmartPricing-A-Deep-Learning-Based-Dynamic-Pricing-System-for-E-commerce-Entrepreneurs/README.md

 # SmartPricing-A-Deep-Learning-Based-Dynamic-Pricing-System-for-E-commerce-Entrepreneurs
-This project is focusing on building a deep learning based dynamic pricing model for e-commerce entrepreneurs.
-This model will help the entrepreneurs to get an idea about the textile industry and helps them to understand the value of their products in the market.
-The main focus of the project is to create a deep learning model which is able to predict a textile product price based on various features such as brand, category, and product attributes of other similar products, from the given dataset.
-The model utilizes a multi layered neural network architecture with batch normalization and dropout regularization to prevent over fitting.
-The dataset is preprocessed using a combination of numerical and categorical feature transformations.
-The model is trained using the Adam optimizer with early stopping, and learning rate scheduling to optimize performance.
-The project is also aiming to find out the methods to make a good deep learning model for dynamic price prediction for fashion dataset.
-This is a simple and powerful model which is helpful for entrepreneurs, while all other models are focusing on customer’s satisfaction.
+This repository contains the code and documentation for "SmartPricing," a deep learning-based dynamic pricing model tailored for e-commerce entrepreneurs, particularly in the fashion industry.
+This project aims to assist entrepreneurs in understanding the market value of textile products and optimizing pricing strategies based on relevant features such as brand and category.

+### Project Overview
+Dynamic pricing is crucial for maximizing profits in the competitive fashion e-commerce landscape.
+This project utilizes a deep learning model to predict product prices based on various attributes, helping e-commerce entrepreneurs optimize pricing and gain insights into market trends.
+The model uses a multi-layered neural network architecture with batch normalization and dropout regularization, providing an effective balance between model complexity and generalization.

+### Key Features
+- Fashion Industry-Focused Pricing: Tailored to predict textile and fashion product prices, the model leverages features unique to the fashion sector, such as brand and category.
+- Custom Accuracy Metric: Includes a custom accuracy function that calculates the percentage of predictions within a certain margin of actual prices, giving practical insights into the model's dynamic pricing precision.
+- Data Preprocessing and Feature Engineering: Preprocessing includes handling missing values, feature extraction, one-hot encoding for categorical features, and log transformation for price normalization.
+- Neural Network with Regularization: The model employs dropout layers and batch normalization to mitigate overfitting and enhance prediction accuracy.
+- Early Stopping and Adam Optimizer: Uses early stopping to avoid overfitting, while the Adam optimizer facilitates fast and efficient training.
+-
+### Dataset
+The model is built using the Myntra Fashion Products dataset, which includes various attributes of fashion items, such as:

+- p_id: Unique product identifier
+- name: Product name
+- products: Product category
+- price: Product price
+- color: Product color
+- brand: Product brand
+- img: Image URL of the product
+- ratingCount: Number of ratings
+- avg_rating: Average rating
+- description: Product description

+### Model Architecture
+- Input Layer: 128 neurons with ReLU activation.
+- Hidden Layers: One dense layer with 64 neurons, also using ReLU activation.
+- Dropout Layers: Dropout rate of 0.2 after each dense layer to prevent overfitting.
+- Output Layer: Single neuron with linear activation to predict continuous price values.
+- Loss Function: Mean Absolute Error (MAE), which is robust for regression tasks.
+- Optimizer: Adam optimizer, with early stopping for efficient training.

+### Results
+The model achieved:
+Mean Absolute Error (MAE): Provides an average deviation of predictions from actual prices.
+Custom Accuracy: The model achieved approximately 84.1% accuracy within a 10% margin of the actual prices.

+### Future Improvements
+- Enhanced Feature Engineering: Adding more features like seasonality and competitor pricing.
+- Advanced Models: Exploring transformer models or ensemble methods for enhanced performance.
+- Hyperparameter Tuning: Using Grid Search or Bayesian Optimization to further refine the model.